NLeSC/guide/README.md

 ![Header](images/ESCIENCE-KB-black-tape.jpg)
 # Knowledge Base

-This knowledge base is meant to provide a collection of HOWTO's, pointers, and "best practices" for and by the Netherlands eScience Center Research Engineers.
+This knowledge base is a guide to projects and software development at the Netherlands eScience Center.

 Read this book at https://nlesc.gitbooks.io/knowledge